Are you newly diagnosed with HIV or AIDS and feeling lost, feeling overwhelmed, scared, nervous and completely overwhelmed?

 What HIV medication should I start taking?

 This decision for me was personal and very important– and I talked with my doctor about it.
 I realized starting meds was important and should happen quickly — when we felt I should begin treatment.
 My doctor is awesome!
+So talk to your doctor and share any questions or concerns.

 What websites should I start reading?